MicrosoftDocs/power-platform/power-platform/admin/manage-environments.md

 You can sort and search the list of environments - useful for those of you with a large number of environments to manage.

-## Consolidating environment management - a work in progress

-We're working to consolidate the various admin centers you use to manage and monitor your environments.
-For now, there'll be some hopping around but the payoff will be worth it!

 ## Environment details

 You can see some the details of your environments by selecting an environment.
-Select **See all** to see and edit all environment details.
+Select **See all** to see more environment details.

 ![Environment details](media/environment-details-see-all.png "Environment details")

-Select **See all** to see and edit all environment details.
+Select **Edit** to review and edit all your environment details.

 ![More environment details](media/environment-details-more.png "More environment details")

+## Consolidating environment management - a work in progress

+We're working to consolidate the various admin centers you use to manage and monitor your environments.
+For now, there'll be some hopping around but the payoff will be worth it!

 ### See also
 [Environments Overview](https://docs.microsoft.com/powerapps/administrator/environments-overview)